-Here are a couple of actionable pointers on overcoming a counter-productive mindset:
+Here are a couple of actionable tips for overcoming a counter-productive mindset:

 - Accept that it takes time: Effortless shredding takes years’ worth of daily practice to master.
 If it doesn’t feel like you’re making any progress, understand that it’s likely not a reflection on your abilities.
 Once you’ve accepted the amount of time and effort required, you’ll be less-likely to let frustration get the better of you.

 - Don’t compare yourself to others: Comparing someone else’s musical journey to your own is a pointless activity as no two journeys are the same.
 In addition, it’s unfair to compare yourself to someone who has more experience than you do.

 - Remember that failure is a necessary step to succeeding: As previously mentioned, each person’s journey is unique to them.
 Therefore, failure is necessary to identify and overcome your own shortcomings.
 View failure as an opportunity to improve rather than a reason to throw in the towel.

 2. Create A Daily Practice Schedule (And Stick To It)

 Consistent progress can’t be achieved without consistent effort.
 If you’re serious about getting better at soloing, I’d recommend practicing for at least an hour a day.